MedTAG/medtag-core/README.md

 ![initial_test_conf](./img/screenshots/new_start_580.png)

 ## Customize MedTAG

+When you customize MedTAG for the first time, the Test user, and all the documents, concepts and labels we provided for testing MedTAG are removed from the database and replaced with the documents, concepts, labels you uploaded.

 In order to customize MedTAG with your own data, you need to provide three CSV files (i.e, *reports_file*, *concepts_file*, *labels_file*).
 Please, **make sure to use a comma as separator** for your CSV files.
 Furthermore, **make sure to escape values that contains commas**.